 - An onscreen definitions and formulas sheet is provided.

-- You should guess if you don’t know the answer.
+- You should guess if you don’t know the answer, you are not penalized for incorrect answers.

 The exam has six domains: